 Pack your glitter, leather chaps, and maybe a coat, jettison your inhibition and get ready for the one and only fabulously Gay San Francisco.
-Hindus have Varanasi, Catholic have the Vatican and Muslims have Mecca but honey, we won the jackpot with San Francisco as our own queer holy land!
+Hindus have Varanasi, Catholic have the Vatican and Muslims have Mecca but honey, we won the jackpot with SF as our own queer holy land!

 In San Francisco, you are truly welcomed as you are, permanently granted the right to be as outlandish and stunning as you want thanks to its rich counterculture history and public embrace of LGBTQ culture.
 While the queer community is welcome across the entire city, the epicenter of gay life here is undoubtedly the Castro, one of the first gay neighborhoods in the United States, which still remains a symbol of LGBT activism and events the world over.

 Much like Manchester’s Canal Street, Le Marais in Paris and Toronto’s Church and Wellesley neighborhood, at times it can seem the LGBT community here far outnumbers their hetero-counterparts leading to the unusual position of many venues declaring themselves straight-friendly.